YextSolutions/salesforce-leadgen-chat-starter-template/README.md

 #### Salesforce

 This template requires the creation of a Connected App within Salesforce.
-This will allow access to the APIs required to create new contacts.
+This will allow access to the APIs required to create new leads.
 Follow the instructions below to create the Connected App:

 1. In Salesforce Setup, navigate to **Apps > App Manager**.
 2. Click **New Connected App**.